skilogistics/printf/README.md

 - *Returns*: the number of characters printed (excluding the null byte used to end output to strings) write output to stdout, the standard output stream
 - `format` is a character string.
 The format string is composed of zero or more directives.
 See `man 3 printf` for more details.
-   This function handles the following conversion specifiers:
+   This function handles the following :

 | Specifier  | Description |
 |------------|-------------|